M-Flo: 2003–2009: m-flo Loves...

-The third album in the M-Flo Loves series, Cosmicolor, was released on March 28, 2007.
-The final album in the series, it included collaborations with Kumi Koda, Snacky Chan, Namie Amuro and Bonnie Pink, as well as a second collaboration with Crystal Kay, intended as a symbolic close to the M-Flo Loves... project.
+The third and final album in the M-Flo Loves series, Cosmicolor, was released on March 28, 2007.
+It included collaborations with Kumi Koda, Snacky Chan, Namie Amuro and Bonnie Pink, as well as a second collaboration with Crystal Kay, intended as a symbolic close to the M-Flo Loves... project.
 The album achieved a #2 Oricon position and was supported by a live DVD.
 A two-disc remix album, spanning remixes both from Cosmicolor and songs from M-Flo's previous four albums, ElectriColor, was released on September 26, 2007.

 On February 13, 2008, the group released a collection of greatest hits from the M-Flo Loves... series, Award Supernova: Loves Best.
 The album debuted at #1 on the Oricon charts.
 It also featured a final new collaboration for the series, Love Comes and Goes, with Emi Hinouchi, Ryohei Yamamoto, Emyli, Yoshika, and Lisa.

 Verbal has said that during the "M-Flo loves..." period "some vocalists that we thought were nice were hard to work with [because] that are very picky because they are used to controlling people."
 He singled out Akiko Wada as the most pleasantly surprising to work with.

 In 2009, the group celebrated their tenth anniversary with two shows at Yoyogi National Stadium in Tokyo, capacity 13,000.
 The shows marked the end of the "M-Flo loves..." period and featured many special guests, including BoA and Crystal Kay.

 2011–present: Reformation and Lisa's Return

 In September 2011, M-Flo performed at the Reebok event, Reethym of Lite.
 Here, they performed a new collaboration song with Reebok titled "RUN".
 The song features guest vocalist Minami from CREAM (Japanese group).
-On March 14, 2012 the first m-flo album in five years Square One was released.
+On March 14, 2012 the first M-Flo album in five years Square One was released.
 The group has declined to comment on who will contribute vocals to the album.

-On March 13, 2013, following one year after Square One, m-flo released their seventh studio album, Neven.
+On March 13, 2013, one year after Square One, M-Flo released their seventh studio album, Neven.
 The album includes the two singles, "Tonite" and "Lover" released on December 5, 2012 and February 6, 2013, and "Transformerz" which was composed as an opening theme for the Japanese broadcast of the television series Transformers: Prime.
 In early 2018, Lisa returned to the group, releasing "The Tripod E.P.
 2", a sequel to their major debut "The Tripod E.P.".
 This marked their first release with Lisa in over 15 years.
 M-Flo performed the ending theme "against all gods" for the anime series Black Clover.

 Their third full-length studio album with Lisa and ninth overall album Kyo was released on November 6, 2019.
 The m-flo loves series made its return March 6, 2020 with a compilation album of previous M-Flo loves songs and a new song titled "tell me tell me", featuring Sik-K, eill, and Taichi Mukai.
 That was followed up in June with RUN AWAYS featuring chelmico.